-When your child has a tumour in their brain it is not only the tumour itself that causes some of the symptoms they may have, but also the swelling surrounding the tumour.
-This swelling puts pressure on surrounding tissues making the effects of the tumour wider reaching.
-This pressure can cause symptoms such as headaches, sickness and seizures (fits).
-To help reduce the swelling your child's doctor may prescribe steroids (often a steroid called Dexamethasone).
+When your child has a tumour in their brain, it is not only the tumour itself that causes some of the symptoms they may have, but also the swelling surrounding the tumour.
+This swelling puts pressure on surrounding tissues that can cause symptoms such as headaches, sickness and seizures (fits).
+To help reduce the swelling, your child's doctor may prescribe steroids (often a steroid called Dexamethasone).
 As steroids are fast-acting drugs this could mean that some of the effects caused by the tumour reduce quite quickly.
 This does not mean, however, that the size of tumour itself has been reduced.

 Before or after treatment

-If your child is having radiotherapy or surgery as part of their treatment, they may be given steroids afterwards to help bring down swelling caused by these treatments.
-Also, if your child is having chemotherapy, a low dosage of steroids may be given if they experience nausea.
+If your child is having radiotherapy or surgery as part of their treatment, they may be given steroids to help bring down swelling caused by these treatments.
+Also, if your child is having chemotherapy, a low dosage of steroids may be given if they feel seek (have nausea).

 There are different ways that steroids can be taken, including:

 The most common way for children to take steroids is in tablet form.
 The tablets are small and should not be too difficult for your child to swallow.
 They could practice by swallowing tic tacs.

 Generally, your child will only take steroids for a few days or weeks.
 You will be given instructions from your child's doctor about exactly when and for how long your child will need to take steroids.